nesdolya/WAVE_public/README.md

 Please visit the WAVE Project website to learn more: https://waveproject.ca/

 A table of the scripts developed for this project along with their descriptions can be found at the bottom of this page.
-They were developed using Python 2.7, 3.8 and 3.9 for use on Windows and Linux (Ubuntu) systems.
+They were developed using Python 2.7, 3.8 and 3.9 for use on Windows or Linux (Ubuntu) systems.

 ## Modelling marine vessels engaged in wildlife-viewing behaviour using Automatic Identification Systems (AIS)
 Andrea Nesdoly (MSc Thesis Work)